aniketrajnish/specular-lighting-opengl/README.md

 ```
 glClearColor(// your RGBA here);
 ```
-# Changing the porperties of Cubes
+# Changing the properties of Cubes
 Properties of cubes can be changed by making the following changes in main.cpp
 * Declaration
 ```